UCL-ARC/julia-hpc-2024/index.md

 to February 16th 2024**.

-[Julia](https://julialang.org/) is a modern dynamic programming language, particularly well suited for numerical and high-performance computing.
+[Julia](https://julialang.org/) is a modern dynamic programming language, particularly well suited for numerical computing and HPC.
 Starting from the fundamentals of the language, the workshop will go into the details of how to effectively write high-performance code in Julia using task-based multi-threading, distributed computing and MPI, while also avoiding common pitfalls.
 Attendees will also learn how to offload computations to NVIDIA GPUs in Julia.